flutter/website/faq.md

 provided in a widget's constructor are immediately propagated as changes to lower-level widgets by the widget's build method, and changes made in the lower widgets (e.g. in response to user input) propagate back up the tree via event handlers.
 Aspects of both functional-reactive and imperative-reactive are present in the framework.

-* Declarative programming: The build functions of widgets are typically a single expression with multiple levels of nested constructors, very much a declarative approach to building UI (such nested expressions could be mechanically transformed to or from any suitably expressive markup language).
+* Declarative programming: The build functions of widgets are typically a single expression with multiple levels of nested constructors, written using a strictly declarative subset of Dart (such nested expressions could be mechanically transformed to or from any suitably expressive markup language).
 This can also be combined with the imperative style to build UIs that would be harder to describe in a pure-declarative approach.